anassawalha95/reading-notes-2/Class 02.md

 > ## 2.
 Introducing CSS

-* ** CSS Stand for:** cascading style sheet that allows you to create rules that control the way that each individual box (and the contents of that box) is presented.
+* **CSS Stand for:** cascading style sheet that allows you to create rules that control the way that each individual box (and the contents of that box) is presented.

-* You can use CSS in three ways :
+* **You can use CSS in three ways:**

    1. by adding the styles in the head tag useing style tag